aurabydaniyal/College-Management-System-/README.md

 ## 🛠️ Tech Stack used and How to Deploy

-- Save all files in one folder in same order which is in repo.
+- Save all files in one folder in order First all .h and then .cpp at Last
 - .cpp file is the main file run it on your compiper after all other files was on same folder as .cpp

 - OOP and DSA is used , major focused data structure is Queue and Link List